shopware/docs/guides/plugins/plugins/checkout/document/add-custom-document-type.md

 This guide is built upon the [plugin base guide](../../plugin-base-guide.md), but of course you can use those examples with any other plugin.

 Furthermore, adding a custom document type via your plugin is done by using [plugin database migrations](../../plugin-fundamentals/database-migrations.md).
-Since this isn't explained in this guide, you'll have to know and understand the plugin database migrations first.
+Since this isn't explained in this guide, you will have to know and understand the plugin database migrations first.

 ## Adding a custom document type, and its own base configuration to the database